sjakthol/aws-sagemaker-templates/README.md

 * IAM - Locked down IAM roles for multi-tenant deployment of Amazon SageMaker in a single AWS account.
+* Infra - Common resources needed to run SageMaker notebooks.
 * Notebook Instance - Basic template for setting up an Amazon SageMaker notebook instance.

+The templates are built on top of [sjakthol/aws-account-infra](https://github.com/sjakthol/aws-account-infra) templates so you will need to deploy a VPC and subnets from there to use these templates as is.

 ### IAM